Here are two key policies that govern how we work.

 b.
 TSA will work with other members of TSC International and learn from their experiences of working with pharmaceutical companies.

-5. Representing TSC Families
+5. Representing Families affected by TSC

 a.
-TSA understands that in its role as representing the families affected by TSC in Australia and New Zealand that it may be asked to review patient information material to ensure that it has validity and understanding for its audience.
+TSA understands that in its role as representing the families affected by TSC in Australia that it may be asked to review patient information material to ensure that it has validity and understanding for its audience.
 TSA will not accept any fee for this service.
 TSA representatives may, however, be reimbursed for any out of pocket expenses associated with this activity.

 a.
 The TSA Committee will review any offer of hospitality, including travel and accommodation that is provided or funded by a pharmaceutical company.